iampi31415/iampi31415.github.io/book/src/ch_2/panic.md

 ## Recap

-- `esp-backtrace` handles panics (by us or by any library).
+- Using `esp-backtrace` to handle panic and printing backtraces.
-- We can manually use `panic!` to exit the program.
+- Using `panic!` to exit the program.
-- Configure compilation so that panics print a backtrace with all debug information.
+- Configuring compilation so that panics print a backtrace with all debug information.

 ### Suggested Reading